Voter Registration in New Hampshire

-In order to register, you must go to the town office where you are a resident at least 10 days before the election, and fill out a voter registration application.
+In order to register, you must go to the town office where you are a resident up to 10 days before the election, and fill out a voter registration application.
 You will have to show proof of:

 - U.S. citizenship.

 - New Hampshire residency.

 You can also vote on election day at a polling place, if eligible.

 The Supervisors of the Checklist will add you to the voting register at no cost to you.
 This register is maintained by the town and used at every voting session: school district votes, town meetings, presidential elections, zoning rules, and budgets.

 Keep in mind that when you go to vote on voting day you are NOW required to provide photo identification.Other Topics in This SectionTrue or False

 Doctors don’t work with the same urgency to save your life if they know you’re an organ donor.